AImageLab-zip/MONKEY_challenge_ziplab/README.md

 1. **Detection of Mononuclear Inflammatory Cells (MNLs):** Identifying mononuclear leukocytes in biopsy images.
 2. **Classification of Inflammatory Cells:** Distinguishing between monocytes and lymphocytes within the detected cells.

+# Abstract of our solution

+We based our approach on the **CellViT++** framework for nuclei instance segmentation.
+The architecture follows a **U-Net encoder-decoder**, with the encoder using the **Segment Anything Model-H (SAM-H)** backbone and the decoder inspired by **Hover-Net**.
+It outputs: (1) a binary nuclei mask, (2) normalized horizontal/vertical distance maps from the nuclei center of mass, and (3) **nuclei type predictions**.
+Final centers, masks, and labels are obtained via **Hover-Net-style post-processing**.
+The model was pre-trained on **PanNuke**, with five default classes: background, neoplastic, inflammatory, connective, dead, and epithelial.

+To adapt to the **MONKEY challenge**, we fine-tuned an ensemble of **five MLP classification heads**, each trained on **nuclei embeddings (cell tokens)** from the SAM-H encoder.
+A **3-class training dataset** (monocytes, lymphocytes, "other") was created by merging ground truth ROI annotations with CellViT++ predictions.
+Unlabeled detected nuclei were assigned to the **"other"** class, generating **256×256-pixel annotated tiles**.

+For optimization, we used **5-fold patient-level cross-validation**, holding out one WSI per fold.
+Each fold trained a separate MLP with hyperparameter sweeps, selecting the best model based on **AUC-ROC**.

+At inference, we repeated the patchification and ROI filtering, detected nuclei via CellViT++, and extracted embeddings.
+These were classified using the **MLP ensemble with majority voting**.
+Predictions outside the ROI or within **3.5 μm radius** of higher-confidence predictions (probability < 0.5) were filtered using **KDTree clustering**.
+Final outputs were parsed into three JSON files, excluding the "other" class.

 # Installation & Inference

 ## ⚠️ Important